GluuFederation/docs-oxd-prod/3.1.4/sources/oxd-https/api/index.md

     - setup_client_oxd_id - oxd_id of setup client
     - client_id - client id of the setup client
     - client_secret - client secret of the setup client
- - client 2 - it is regular client which can be used for all oxd operations.
-In response `oxd_id`.
+ - client 2 - it is a regular client which can be used for all oxd operations.
+In the response it is `oxd_id`.
 We are going to remove this second client registration since we have `register_site` command for this purpose.

+!!!
+Note
+    Remember to always use the obtained `access_token` in the Authorization header!

 *Non-normative example request*
 ```language-json